We were proud to be involved in the HS2 enabling works around Euston station.

 Skills and employment adviser Kimberley McGinty has worked on schools outreach and supporting ex-offenders.
 When the Costain Skanska JV HS2 enabling works programme was shortlisted for Community Engagement Project of the Year in the Ground Engineering awards, they invited Kimberley to join them at the awards ceremony.
 “You have been identified by the SEE team as having made a significant contribution to the skills, education and employment delivery and outcomes.”

-As well as our contract with the Costain-Skanska joint venture between Euston and Hillingdon, our teams are working for Siemens on preparation for signalling and cabling at Euston.
+As well as our contract with the Costain-Skanska joint venture between Euston and Hillingdon, our teams worked for client Siemens on preparation for signalling and cabling at Euston.

 Long-term continuous employment